Let the husband render to the wife due benevolence: and likewise also the wife to the husband (I Corinthians 7:3).

 [3]There is no legalistic rule of frequency; an innate interval being established by the very nature of the Couple themselves, and even then with degrees of ebb and flow.

 [4]Paul does not even validate the Mosaic Law’s prohibition of sexual relations during the menstrual period as an exception.
-This ceremonial “
+This ceremonial “uncleanness” has been done away by the death of the Lord Jesus Christ.

 [5]Strong’s Concordance, Greek Lexicon #4905.